Chiropractic Billing Services in Alabama

 Blue Cross Blue Shield of Alabama processes the largest share of Alabama commercial chiropractic claims.
 We know their AL specific fee schedules, prior authorization requirements for chiropractic procedures, and their appeal timelines when claims are denied.
 Medicare requires AT modifier on CMT codes to indicate active treatment.
 Missing it = automatic denial.

-Medicare (Palmetto GBA) Chiropractic Coverage
+Medicare (Palmetto GBA (Jurisdiction J)) Chiropractic Coverage

 Denial Prevention for Alabama Chiropractic